lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 ubermini.R -- my original code to test Will's model, simple test data with intercept of 0, and just slope (with phylo on slope) on linear model

+ubermini_2.R -- Will's new attempt in late August 2020

 uberpgls.R -- my attempts to write PGLS code, not successful yet.